 Learning the fundamental concepts of maths is vitally important.
 That is why we have decided to use the approaches of a well-researched and common-sense approach to maths.

-At St James, we use Power Maths as a basis of our maths lesson.
+At St James, we use Power Maths as a basis of our maths lessons.
 This is an exciting class mastery approach, which has been recommended by the DfE, that works for every child.
 It is based upon the concrete, pictorial and abstract approach and enables children to be numerate, creative, independent, inquisitive, enquiring and confident.
 Children should not be afraid to make mistakes and should fully embrace the fact that mistakes are part of learning!
 A mastery curriculum promotes a deep, long-term, secure and adaptable understanding of the subject, so that children become fluent in calculations; possess a growing confidence to reason mathematically and hone their problem-solving skills.

 Every lesson is divided into sections that involve plenty of discovery, sharing, collaboration, practice and reflection.
 Children are encouraged to solve problems each day through the use of concrete resources, pictorial representations and abstract thinking.